tumagonx/nwjs_docs_old/Getting-Started-with-node-webkit.md

 This chapter is contains some tutorial information to get you started with node-webkit programming.
 It assumes that you have node-webkit binaries.
 If you want to build node-webkit itself first, refer to the [[Building node-webkit]] section.

 Since node-webkit is based on [Chromium](www.chromium.org) and node.js.
 It let us call node.js code and modules directly from the DOM, and using all Web technologies for your apps.
+So we can easily package a web application to a native application.

 ## Basics